 No longer do parents have to accept their child’s eye will just worsen over time.
-We evaluate and provide myopia management therapy to slow down the progression of myopia.
+We provide myopia management therapy to slow down the progression.

 What Is Myopia?